CLAIRE-Labo/python-ml-research-template/README.md

 - **Conda for osx-arm64**
   This option works for macOS machines with Apple Silicon and can leverage MPS acceleration.

-  To get started, follow the instructions in `installation/conda-osx-arm64-mps/README.md`.
+  Follow the instructions in `installation/conda-osx-arm64-mps/README.md` to install the environment then get back here for the rest of the instructions to run the experiments.

   We ran our experiments on TODO: FILL IN THE HARDWARE YOU USED.
   To run them, you should have at least TODO: FILL IN THE MINIMUM HARDWARE REQS IF APPLICABLE.